 This Proposal is aimed only at extending the period allowed for the folate/NTD health claim pilot.
-If approved it will simply continue the existing voluntary permissions in the Code and will not give rise to a new regulatory measure.
-FSANZ is therefore not notifying this matter to the WTO under either the Technical Barriers to Trade (TBT) or the Sanitary and Phytosanitary Measures (SPS) Agreements.
+It continues the existing voluntary permissions in the Code and will not give rise to a new regulatory measure.
+Therefore FSANZ did notify the WTO under either the Technical Barriers to Trade (TBT) or the Sanitary and Phytosanitary Measures (SPS) Agreements.

-10. Conclusion and Recommendation
+9. Conclusion and Recommendation